abonello/riddle-game-app/README.md

 Finished code for attempt 3.

 Added stripping of white spaces
+Clean input for attempt 1:
+Removed multiple space or a new line between words that the user might type
+before the answer is checked.